sebastiancarlos/yas-qwin/README.md

 - **Database agnostic (ish):** Currently it runs queries only in SQLite;
   fancier databases to be seduced later.
 But its raw SQL output can be used in **any database** (unless using options labeled "SQLite only", of course)
-- **Damn intuitive:** If you speak UNIX CLI, you and YAS-QWIN have a lot to talk about.
+- **CLI Interface:** If you speak UNIX CLI, you and YAS-QWIN have a lot to talk about.
 It's as if Dennis Ritchie whispered SQL in your ear.
+- **SQL Refresher:** If you run the commands without arguments, it will print out the SQL query with placeholders.
+This is ideal for learning SQL or refreshing your memory.

 **Alpha Disclaimer:** Currenty, YAS-QWIN has limited support for selection queries, and lacks data manipulation queries.
 Only DDL (creating and modifying